What are the most popular bus routes to Madrid?

 Easily book cheap bus tickets to Madrid

 We recommend booking as early as possible.
-You can also create a Busbud account and sign up for email updates on your favourite travel routes and bus companies!
+You can also create a Busbud account and sign up for email updates on your favorite travel routes and bus companies!

 Madrid is both the capital and largest city in Spain, making it an instant magnet for intrepid travelers seeking an unforgettable getaway.
 If you want to soak up some of the most famous highlights of the country, hop on an affordable bus to Madrid.
 With Busbud, it's easy to find the right itinerary for your schedule and your budget.